candlepin/candlepin-jobs/README.md

 The default user and password are admin/admin

-The `Development Seed Job` on this server is equivalent to the `Master Seed` job in the project.
+The `Development Seed Job` on this server is equivalent to the `Main Seed` job in the project.

 Check out the `jenkins_plugins` var in `ansible/vagrant.yml` for a list of installed plugins.
 Included are a big list of plugins for many use cases, you should edit this list to your use case.